-Unlimited vacation policies are all the rave in the HR world, and why not?
+Unlimited paid time off (PTO) policies are all the rave in the HR world.
 The idea of taking time off at will is very attractive to both employees and employers.
 Employees can take necessary vacation days, and employers can have confidence that employee morale is high.
-It’s a win–win, right?
+It’s a win-win, right?

-This article will explore the good, the bad, and the maybe surrounding unlimited vacation policies, as well as best practices for implementing this type of policy into your organization.
+The best decisions are made when all assets of policy are explored.
+This article will explore the good, the bad, and the maybe surrounding unlimited vacation policies, as well as best practices for implementing unlimited PTO into your organization.

 At HiringThing, we’ve proudly built a work culture of personal responsibility and mutual trust, and we want our open PTO policy to reflect that.
 Our open PTO policy is available to full-time (salaried) HiringThing employees, and it allows them the flexibility to take time off when they need it.

 - We do not track or limit employee vacation time or sick days.
 We allow our employees to take off the time necessary to enable them to operate at peak performance.